xster/flutter-wiki/Tree-hygiene.md

 #### Deprecation

 Old APIs can be marked as deprecated as part of this process.
+Deprecation is not a way to avoid making a breaking change; you should consider deprecating an API to be equivalent to removing it, as some of our customers (and we ourselves) consider using a deprecated API to be anathema (triggering a build failure).

-The syntax for doing so must match the following pattern:
+The syntax for deprecations must match the following pattern:

 ```dart
 @Deprecated(